release-it/release-it/README.md

 Notes:

-* To release to a separate "distribution repo", set `distRepo` to a git endpoint (e.g. `"git@github.com:components/ember.git"`).
+* To release to a separate "distribution repo", set `dist.repo` to a git endpoint (e.g. `"git@github.com:components/ember.git"`).
 * Note that this can also be a branch, possibly of the same source repository, using `#` notation (e.g. `"git@github.com:webpro/release-it.git#gh-pages"`).
-* In case you want to update `distRepo`, but still want to publish the source repository to npm, make sure to set `"forcePublishSourceRepo": true`.
+* In case you want to update `dist.repo`, but still want to publish the source repository to npm, make sure to set `"forcePublishSourceRepo": true`.

 ### GitHub